 SPRINT 5 — TEST/VALIDATE (FRIDAY)

 The time has come to test the prototypes!
 By conducting individual interviews with five clients, it will be possible to find apparent patterns and identify that some solutions may work while others may not.
-In any case, the next starting point will already be clearer.
+In any case, the next starting point will already be more straightforward.

 The result of Design Sprint, therefore, is not the result itself, but what you will do from there.
 Gather alignments, feedbacks, researches and analyzes the solutions to touch the project without getting attached to the process.